darkreapyre/itsacat/Codebooks/Analysis_Notes.md

 # Trained Model Performance Analysis
 ## Overview
 After a model has been trained and before it can be leveraged in production, it must be tested.
-This testing process
+This testing process typically takes the form of:

+1. Checking how well ther moodel performs duing the training porocess:

+2. Testing how well the model performs against simiular data.
+3. Testing the model against previously unseen data.

 ## Data
 BLAH BLAH BLAH